 \item \underline{Sampling $\beta$}: Unless otherwise specified in the plot, we randomly choose $s=10\%$ of the entries of $\beta$ to be nonzero and sample the nonzero entries as i.i.d. $\Unif([-\tau, -\tau/2] \cup [\tau/2, \tau])$ random variables with $\tau = 0.5$ by default.
-The exceptions are: (1) in Figure \ref{fig::misspec}, we set $\tau = 0.3$, vary $s$ between $0.05$ and $0.4$ as shown in the plot, and in some panels sample the non-null coefficients as $\Laplace(\tau)$ random variables, (2) in Figure \ref{fig::nonlin} we take $\tau = 2$ and $s=0.3$, and (3) in Figure \ref{fig::logistic} we take $\tau = 1$.
+The exceptions are: (1) in Figure \ref{fig::amlr}, we set $\tau = 0.5$ and $s = 0.1$, (2) in Figure \ref{fig::misspec}, we set $\tau = 0.3$, vary $s$ between $0.05$ and $0.4$ as shown in the plot, and in some panels sample the non-null coefficients as $\Laplace(\tau)$ random variables, (3) in Figure \ref{fig::nonlin} we take $\tau = 2$ and $s=0.3$, (4) in Figure \ref{fig::logistic} we take $\tau = 1$.

-\item \underline{Sampling $\by$}: Throughout we sample $\by \mid \bX \sim \mcN(\bX \beta, I_n)$, with only two exceptions.
-First, in Figure \ref{fig::nonlin}, we sample $\by \mid \bX \sim \mcN(h(\bX) \beta, I_n)$ where $h$ is a nonlinear function applied elementwise to $\bX$, for $h(x)=\sin(x), h(x)=\cos(x), h(x)=x^2$ and $h(x)=x^3$.
-Second, in Figure \ref{fig::logistic}, $\by$ is binary and $\P(Y = 1 \mid X) = \frac{\exp(X^T \beta)}{1 + \exp(X^T \beta)}$.
+\item \underline{Sampling $\bigY$}: Throughout we sample $\bigY \mid \bX \sim \mcN(\bX \beta, I_n)$, with only two exceptions.
+First, in Figure \ref{fig::nonlin}, we sample $\bigY \mid \bX \sim \mcN(h(\bX) \beta, I_n)$ where $h$ is a nonlinear function applied elementwise to $\bX$, for $h(x)=\sin(x), h(x)=\cos(x), h(x)=x^2$ and $h(x)=x^3$.
+Second, in Figure \ref{fig::logistic}, $\bigY$ is binary and $\P(Y = 1 \mid X) = \frac{\exp(X^T \beta)}{1 + \exp(X^T \beta)}$.

 \item \underline{Sampling knockoffs}: We sample MVR and SDP Gaussian knockoffs using the default parameters from \texttt{knockpy} version 1.3, both in the fixed-X and model-X case.
 Note that in the model-X case, we use the true covariance matrix $\Sigma$ to sample knockoffs, thus guaranteeing finite-sample FDR control.